crums-io/crums-pub/tc2.md

 ## Cargo Data

-Ignoring the hashpointers linking the blocks together, each block contains the following cargo data:
+Ignoring the hashpointers linking the blocks together, each block contains the *hash of* a set of crums.
+That single hash is all that's recorded in the time chain permanently.

-- A hash of the set of crums witnessed in that block.
 Recall a crum consists of the submitted hash, and the time it was witnessed (in UTC milliseconds).
 The hash of a single crum is just the hash of the concatenation of these 2 values.

-- The number of hashes witnessed in the block.
-This number determines *how* the hash of the set of crums is computed.
-If greater than one, then the set's hash is the root of a Merkle tree with that many items;
-if one, then it's the hash of a single crum;
-and when zero, the hash of the empty set is encoded as a sequence of zeroed bytes.
+If multiple crums are in the block, then the cargo hash is a Merkle root of the set's crums; the hash of the empty set, by convention, is encoded as a sequence of zeroed bytes.

 ## Block Hashpointers